ReeStyle/phpDummyMail/readme.md

 - hold me responsible for any damage, monetary or otherwise, when something goes wrong while you, in any way, use this software.

-If you wish to donate to the project, you can transfer the funds to my PayPal account.

-Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces when it's actually sent.

 **Important:** The application uses Composer, jQuery, Bootstrap, FontAwesome and BootBox.
 These packages have their own license form.
 Please abide by them!

+# Other info
+If you wish to donate to the project, you can transfer the funds to my PayPal account.

+Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces when it's actually sent.

 # Lastly